The Roman Bath

-Thanks to the Hypocaust, hot air heated from the basement fires flowing between the bricks and concrete columns would heat the rooms.
-In some baths the floor would be so hot that the bathers had to wear wooden sandals to prevent their soles from being burnt.
+Thanks to the Hypocaust, hot air, heated from the basement fires flowing between the bricks and concrete columns would heat the rooms.
+In some baths the floor would be so hot that the bathers had to wear wooden sandals to prevent their soles from burning.

 The ancient Romans were undisputed early masters of architecture and civil planning.
 They are accredited for being the builders of the greatest aqueducts in the world.